gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-three.md

 with the second-best option.
 Tim mentioned athletes as an example, where a gold medalist gets all accolades and the spotlight but at the same time is incredibly overwhelmed.
 The second-best athlete might score a tiny bit less (due to pure bad luck) and be as insightful on what it takes to be the top performer.
-If you didn't care about warming up in the spotlight of the top guy but looked for competence, you'd be happy with the second-best.
+If you didn't care about warming up in the spotlight at the top but looked for competence, you'd be happy with the second-best.

 In any case, I remembered Fabienne's advice that "Bavaria is not like California."
-I knew what she was telling me: Bavaria doesn't have the hustling culture, so I had to tread carefully.
+What she was telling me: Bavaria doesn't have the hustling culture, so I had to tread carefully.
 The day I landed in Munich, I went to the clinic and introduced myself.
 I said I called and emailed, but I didn't get an appointment.
 I had this recommendation from the Basel clinic, and I wanted to see if I